A beginners guide to solar panel installations

 Domestic and commercial solar heating systems gather energy radiated by the sun and convert it into useful heat in the form of hot water.
 Solar heating technology has been available since the 1970’s and works alongside an existing boiler, to provide hot water or space heating with underfloor heating.

 Installing a solar heating system in your home can provide between 50% and 70% of your hot water needs each year for free.
-Heat my Home are at the forefront of solar panel systems in the UK and install MCS accredited modern technology for outstanding results, even in our climate.
+Heat my Home is at the forefront of solar panel systems in the UK and install MCS accredited modern technology for outstanding results, even in our climate.

 A technology for generating clean heat usually installed on the roof, stimulated by strong financial incentives from the government.
 A solar heating system is a single or a combination of multiple panels, which trap and move heat to your hot water tank.
 Space heating can be achieved in certain circumstances.
 The system will be installed by MCS accredited solar installers as either: